XZiar/RayRenderer/common/README.md

   Custom Exception model, inherit from std::runtime_error, with support of nested-exception, strong-type, unicode message, arbitray extra data...

+* **FileEx**

+  A wrapper of file operations, using RAII to wrap file handle.
+Buffered reader supported using CRTP.

 * **FileMapper** `buggy`

   A wrapper to manage win32's file mapper